-1. Install the software on client 1 and client 2.
+- 1. Install the software on client 1 and client 2.
 Because a UVM policy for remote clients will be used, you must use the same admin public key when you install the software on both client 1 and client 2.
-Read the Client Security Software Installation Guide for details about the software installation.
+Read the Client Security Software Installation Guide for details about the software installation. - 2.
+Set up user authentication with UVM for client 1 and client 2.
+Read "Chapter 2 Adding users to UVM," on page 13 for details.
+Do the following:

-- 2. Set up user authentication with UVM for client 1 and client 2.
-Read "Chapter 2 Adding users to UVM," on page 14 for details.
-Do the following: - Add users to UVM by assigning them a UVM passphrase.
-Because client 1 has two users, you must repeat the process for adding users to UVM until both users have been added. - Set up UVM protection for Windows 98 logon on each client. - Enable UVM protection for Lotus Notes on both clients.
-For more information, see "Chapter 4 - Setting up UVM protection for Lotus Notes," on page 29. - 4.
+- Set up UVM protection for Windows 98 logon on each client. - 3.
+Enable UVM protection for Lotus Notes on both clients.
+For more information, see "Chapter 4 Setting up UVM protection for Lotus Notes," on page 33. - 4.
 Edit and save a UVM policy for remote clients on client 1, and then copy that policy to client 2.
 UVM policy would require user authentication for clearing the screen saver, logging on to Lotus Notes, and logging on the operating system.
-For details, see "Editing and using UVM policy for remote clients," on page 24. - 5.
+For details, see "Editing and using UVM policy for remote clients," on page 29. - 5.
 Restart each client to enable the UVM protection for the system logon. - 6.
 Inform the client users of the UVM passphrases and the policy that has been set for each client.
-Next, the users can read the Client Security User's Guide to learn how to do the following: - enable the Client Security screen saver - use UVM protection for Windows 98
+Next, the users can read the Client Security User's Guide to learn how to do the following: - ∞ enable the Client Security screen saver - ∠ use UVM protection for Windows 98

-Example 3 - Multiple IBM clients that use Windows NT 4.0 ,and Netscape for e-mail, and that will enable Policy Director to manage Client Security
+Example 3 - Multiple IBM clients that use Windows NT 4.0, Netscape for e-mail, and that will be managed by Policy Director